 - Chat encompasses three phases of engagement: Not just limited to real-time conversations, live chat also encompasses asynchronous messaging and bot driven interactions.

-- Chat is not limited to text: A robust, modern live chat program empowers customers to connect with companies through rich media like audio, video, and co-browsing.
+- Chat is not limited to text: A robust, modern live chat program empowers customers to connect with companies through rich media like audio, video, and screen sharing.

 - Chat is not a low-touch channel: From answering simple FAQs to processing transactions to technical troubleshooting and complex conversations, live chat is equipped with the functionality to handle high-touch interactions anytime, anywhere.